Customer acquisition is essential to every company’s success.

 Customer success tends to garner less excitement because it’s not as flashy as marketing and sales.
 Nevertheless, your customer success department is the backbone of a successful business.
 Here are some of the ways to validate your customer success program.

 ↗️ Grow your customer base through referrals.
 The key to growing your customer base through referrals is to ensure each customer receives personalized support.
-That is, ensuring your customer success managers are guiding their team to providing quick, helpful, and friendly support.
-Make it dead-simple for customers to refer and get rewarded.
+That is, ensuring your customer success managers are guiding their team to provide quick, helpful, and friendly support.
+Make it dead simple for customers to refer and get rewarded.

-🧑🏫 Educate your team members on the key metrics.
+??
+Educate your team members on the key metrics.
 As a part of a customer success plan, you need to communicate data points worth measuring.
-Don’t skip the financial measurements — money talks.
+Don’t conceal your SaaS metrics — it sheds light on the business’s overall health.
 If customers leave, it’s because you’re not providing enough value, and competitors will be eager to jump in.

 Making customer success count

 When churn is healthy, you invite more growth opportunities.
 It’s the ultimate form of marketing because they want your offers.

 Achieving organic growth means accounts gravitate upward in terms of revenue and customer loyalty.
 For SaaS companies, adding seats is essential to scale.
 Securing an upsell or cross-sell is one of the best ways to withstand market changes.
 After all, it reflects the value you provide them.